Abduction and adduction are movements of the extremities in the plane of coronal motion (medial-lateral).

 This is the supine position of the forearm.
-In this position, the radius and the ulna are parallel to each other.
-When the palm of the hand looks back, the forearm is in pronation position, and the radius and ulna form an X.
+In this position, the radius and the ulna are parallel.
+When the palm looks back, the forearm is in pronation position, and the radius and ulna form an X.

 Supination and pronation are the forearm movements that go between these two positions.
 Pronation is the movement that moves the forearm from the supine (anatomical) position to the pronation position (palm to the back).

-This movement is produced by the rotation of the radius in the proximal radioulnar joint, accompanied by the movement of the radius in the distal radioulnar joint.
+This movement is produced by the rotation of the radius in the proximal radioulnar joint, accompanied by the direction of the radius in the distal radioulnar joint.

 The proximal radioulnar joint is a pivot joint that allows rotation of the head of the radius.
 Due to the slight curvature of the radius axis, this rotation causes the distal end of the radius to cross the distal part of the radioulnar joint.

-It is useful to remember that supination is the movement that is used when taking soup with a spoon.
+It is helpful to remember that supination is the movement used when taking soup with a spoon.

 Dorsiflexion and plantar flexion

-Dorsiflexion and plantar flexion are movements in the ankle joint, which is a hinge joint.
+Dorsiflexion and plantar flexion are movements in the ankle joint, a hinge joint.

-Lifting the front of the foot, so that the top of the foot moves towards the front leg is dorsiflexion, while raising the heel of the foot of the ground or pointing the fingers down is plantar flexion.
+Lifting the front of the foot so that the top of the foot moves towards the front leg is dorsiflexion while raising the heel of the foot on the ground or pointing the fingers down is plantar flexion.